 Growth.
 Made Possible.

-The Youth Autism Program at MOKA provides Applied Behavior Analysis (ABA) therapy in Kent County for children and young adults, ages 2-21 with Autism Spectrum Disorder.
+MOKA’s Youth Autism Program in Kent County provides Applied Behavior Analysis (ABA) therapy for children and young adults, ages 0-21 with Autism Spectrum Disorder.
 ABA is an evidence-based approach to creating meaningful and socially significant behavior change.
 New skills and positive behaviors are taught while less desired behaviors are minimized.
-Whether the child or young adult is seen in a clinical setting, home environment, or in the community, the focus is always on teaching new skills that allow the individual to gain access to new opportunities, people, and places.
+Whether the child or young adult is seen in a clinical setting, home environment, or in the community, the focus is always on teaching new skills that allow the child to gain access to new opportunities, people, and places.
 Each person has an individualized ABA treatment plan, developed to help them learn and develop.

 Areas that we work on include (but are not limited to):